 Those who already hold a bachelor's degree in accounting can find fully online and hybrid post-bachelor's certificate programs that help prepare them for professional certification.
 Accountants who file reports with the U.S. Securities and Exchange Commission (SEC) are required to be licensed as Certified Public Accountants (CPAs).
 To earn the CPA license, an accountant must pass a national exam and follow all the requirements set forth by his or her state's Board of Accountancy.
 Many state boards require 30 semester hours of coursework beyond those earned through a typical bachelor's degree program.
 Continuing education is also required to maintain a CPA license.
+Students should have access to accounting software to complete an online program.

 Post-Bachelor CPA Certificate